 Kelsey Reynolds • Author

-Kelsey Reynolds is Flixed’s content lead.
-She is based in Minneapolis.
-Kelsey holds a Master of Fine Arts in Creative Writing from the University of Minnesota, and has spent her career writing and editing content about marketing, education, emergency preparedness, science, cannabis, and entertainment.
+Kelsey is a content strategist based in Minneapolis, Minnesota.
+She holds a Master of Fine Arts in Creative Writing from the University of Minnesota.
+Kelsey was drawn to working at Flixed because the team was so open, motivated, and curious.
+She most enjoys thinking about how to blend programmatic and editorial content to answer readers’ questions as completely and efficiently as possible.
 When she’s not at her computer, Kelsey can usually be found working in her garden or walking her two dogs in the park.